Hisa12/weather-app/README.md

 <img src="https://github.com/user-attachments/assets/3eb2d96d-a049-4710-969f-04ea98c9d338" alt="swiftTaskManageApp" width="400" />

 # React-based weather app
 The Weather Forecast App is a user-friendly application that allows users to search for a city and view the current weather, hourly forecast, and a 3-day weather outlook.
+[Check Website](https://check-weather123.netlify.app/)

 ## Features